Honeywell International Inc. (HON) Shares Soar Above 1-Year High

 Conclusion

-In a nutshell, Honeywell International Inc. (HON) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To wrap up, the performance of Honeywell International Inc. (HON) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.